Pika! Ppeonjjeog, Pika! Ppeonjjeog / PPiikkaa!! PPppeeoonnjjjjeeoogg

 As well as being used in everyday speech to describe all manners of light and reflection, “pika!” also refers to the flash of light emitted from the nuclear bombs in Hiroshima and Nagasaki.
 The two words also aptly describe a growing number of art works from Asia where garish displays of flashing media are prevalent.

-Developed during a residency at the Art and Creative Technology Center, ACC Creation of the Asia Culture Center, Gwangju, South Korea where it is part of their inaugural exhibition until June 2016.
+Commissioned for the inaugural exhibition at the Art and Creative Technology Center, ACC Creation of the Asia Culture Center, Gwangju, South Korea in November 2015 to June 2016.